Research Interests

 Transliteration Playground

-Throughout my career as a computer science researcher, I have had the privilege of publishing several papers in esteemed academic journals and conference proceedings.
-These papers cover a range of topics, including artificial intelligence, machine learning, and image processing, among others.
+Throughout my career, I have published several papers in esteemed academic journals and conferences, covering topics such as artificial intelligence, machine learning, and image processing.

 Comparing ML OCR Engines on Texts from 19th Century Written in the Romanian Transitional Script